-- Millions of dogs, cats, horses, llamas, and other animals have been microchipped without any reported problems.
-(A few people have been microchipped too.)
+- Millions of dogs, cats, horses, llamas, and other animals have been microchipped without any reported problems and a few people have been microchipped, too.

 - Thousands of animals have been reunited with their people after becoming lost or stolen.
 According to one microchip manufacturer, 10,000 pets are reunited with their people each month thanks to their microchips.

 - Microchips work even after collars break or tags fall off.

 - AAHA has created the Universal Pet Microchip Lookup site to assist vets, shelters and pet owners in microchip lookup and reuniting pets and their people.

 - Potential for injury or infection with implantation.

 - On rare occasions, microchips have migrated to other areas of the body other than the shoulder area.

 - Some animals have been reported to have tumors at the microchip location.
 Was the tumor caused by the chip?
 The exact cause has not been proven at this time.